JohanMabille/offsite-jupyter-overview/index.md

 - Official Jupyter frontend
 - Run in the browser by default
+- Also exists as a desktop app
-- Jupyter AI: ChatGPT-like features coming to JupyterLab: `pip install jupyter-ai`
+- Jupyter AI: ChatGPT-like features: `pip install jupyter-ai`
+  - Support for several model providers: https://jupyter-ai.readthedocs.io/en/latest/users/index.html#model-providers
+  - Dall-E, ChatGPT...

 ---

-# JupyterLite
+# JupyterLite :bulb:

 - WebAssembly powered Jupyter running in the browser
 - Stands on the shoulder of giants: